Gilbert Blythe: Series overview

 Gilbert Blythe takes an immediate interest in Anne upon their first meeting and tries to gain her attention; however, when Anne ignores him, he teasingly calls her "Carrots" because of her red hair, unaware of her sensitivity about it.
-In response, Anne smashes her slate over his head in anger; and despite his attempts to apologize, she refuses to forgive him for several years.
+In response, Anne smashes her slate over his head in anger, and despite his attempts to apologize, she refuses to forgive him for several years.
 Throughout the entire first book, Gilbert repeatedly shows admiration for Anne, but she coldly rebuffs him.
 She continues her grudge even after he rescues her from the pond after a near-disastrous reenactment of Tennyson's "Lancelot and Elaine."
 When Anne refuses his offer of friendship after the incident, Gilbert decides to respond in kind and stops openly trying to gain her attention.
 They develop a strong academic rivalry instead (though the competition is entirely good-natured on Gilbert's side), and Anne gradually acknowledges Gilbert as an intellectual equal; they eventually compete to win scholarships at Queens Academy.

 Following his time at Queens, Gilbert decides to teach at the Avonlea school to finance his future college education.
 When one of Anne's guardians, Matthew, dies of a heart attack, Anne chooses to give up the Avery Scholarship to stay at Green Gables and support Marilla.
 After learning of Anne's predicament, Gilbert, who has always loved Anne, gives up his position so Anne can teach in Avonlea and live at Green Gables with Marilla.
-Gilbert teaches at the White Sands School and Anne, after learning of his noble act, finally forgives him and becomes good friends.
+Gilbert teaches at the White Sands School and Anne, after learning of his noble act, finally forgives him.

-During the two years, Anne teaches in Avonlea, Gilbert, and Anne becomes very close.
-At the end of their teaching 'chapter in life,' Anne starts to have stronger feelings towards him but does not recognize them as love.
+During the two years Anne teaches in Avonlea, Gilbert and Anne become very close.
+At the end of their teaching "chapter in life," Anne starts to have stronger feelings towards him but does not recognize them as love.
 Gilbert aspires to become a doctor and goes on to study at Redmond College, where he is joined by Anne, freed of personal obligations after the widowed Rachel Lynde moves to Green Gables to keep Marilla company, in Anne of the Island.